When it comes to applying for your next property, a good rental ledger is hugely beneficial.

 Presenting your ledger with your application

-In addition to your rental application itself, it’s important that you have all the requested and necessary supporting documentation.
+In addition to your rental application itself, it’s essential that you have all the requested and necessary supporting documentation.

 Be a well-prepared applicant by having a photocopy of your photo identification (such as a passport or driver’s licence), a copy of a recent pay slip, and, if you’ve rented before, your rental ledger.